 We take as our teaching beacon this Gospel wisdom from Jesus in the sixth chapter of Matthew (6:6): “But when you pray, go to your inner room, close the door, and pray to your Father in secret.
 And your Father who sees in secret will repay you.”

-A Monday night practice of the ancient art of Lectio Divina.
+Monastic Monday: Two Monday sessions of practice of the ancient art of Lectio Divina.
 In our format, led by either of our Mepkin Abbey-trained staff members, a reading from the upcoming Sunday’s lectionary will be proclaimed in the language of attendees.
 Starting Sept.
 12, 2022, we will have both a 9am session and a 6pm session.
 Next Monday evening series begins for Advent, Monday, Nov.
 27.

 Tuesday to Friday sessions are do-it-yourself, as participants enjoy a wide range of contemplative practices, from Centering Prayer to Adoration of the Blessed Sacrament to Christian Meditation to the rosary to spiritual reading to a contemplative examen.
 Sessions begin promptly at 6pm with a bell, and conclude at 6:25pm.

 “More people than ever before rejoice in their contact with monasteries and look to monastic spirituality to provide the unique blend of sobriety and affectivity that alone makes religion seem real…The spirit of monasticism is broad and non-specific; it adapts readily to many different situations.”– Rev. Michael Casey, OCSO, Sacred Reading: The Ancient Art of Lectio Divina